Second White House official resigns following domestic violence allegations

 This latest development comes amid the departure of Porter, who resigned after two of his ex-wives shared allegations of domestic violence during their respective marriages to the former White House staff secretary.

-Kristen Welker and Monica Alba reported from Washington, D.C.
+Kristen Welker, Monica Alba and Kelly O'Donnell reported from Washington, D.C.
 Phil McCausland reported from New York.